Thursday, November 30, 2017

 Orange, CA 92867

 So Old Crow is in Orange.
 They took over the old Who Song and Larry's spot in the Stadium Promenade Shopping Center.
-Old Crow has gotten glowing reviews from OC Register Restaurant Critic Brad Johnson, who included this place as one of his top 75 OC restaurants of this year.
+Old Crow has gotten glowing reviews from OC Register Restaurant Critic Brad Johnson, who included this place as one of his top 75 OC restaurants this year.
 He also gave them a glowing review in May.

-Out of five bottles of bourbon, (because one of the earliest Kentucky bourbons is Old Crow Reserve, which started production in 1853), five being best to zero being worst Old Crow Smokehouse gets 3 bottles of bourbon.
+Out of five bottles of bourbon (because one of the earliest Kentucky bourbons is Old Crow Reserve, which started production in 1853), five being best to zero being worst, Old Crow Smokehouse gets 3 bottles of bourbon.

 For more information about Old Crow Smokehouse, head over to their website here: http://oldcrowsmokehouse.com/orange/